Skip to main contentSkip to navigation

 External hard drives fail for two reasons: the USB enclosure dies, or the internal drive mechanism fails.
 When the enclosure is the problem, the drive inside is often intact and recovery is straightforward.
 When the internal drive clicks, beeps, or is not detected, we use the same head swap and firmware repair techniques as any other HDD recovery.

-WD My Passport drives add a complication: the bridge board encrypts all data by default.
-If that bridge fails, connecting the bare drive via SATA shows only encrypted gibberish.
-We extract the encryption key from the bridge flash chip using PC-3000 and recover through the original encryption path.
+Many WD My Passport drives add a complication: the USB board encrypts data by default.
+If that board fails, connecting the mechanism outside the original USB path can show only encrypted gibberish.
+We preserve the original encryption path or extract the required key metadata with PC-3000 when the model supports that workflow.

 Why Do External Hard Drives Fail?

-External hard drives fail when the USB bridge board dies, the internal drive mechanism sustains physical damage, or the drive firmware becomes corrupted.
-Bridge failures are the most common cause; the internal SATA drive is usually intact and recovery starts at $100.
+External hard drives fail when the USB bridge board or native USB PCB dies, the internal drive mechanism sustains physical damage, or the drive firmware becomes corrupted.
+Board failures are common; the internal mechanism can still be intact and recovery starts at $100.

 Firmware corruption causes the drive to spin without being recognized.
 Mechanical failures from drops, power surges, or motor seizure require clean bench intervention.